The Aurora Borealis

 Alberta

-Jasper National Park: As a Special Dark Sky Reserve, Jasper introduces an exotic combination of rugged mountains and magical sky shows, with auroras being a regular feature in the winter months.
+Jasper National Park: As a Special Dark Sky Reserve, Jasper offers an exotic combination of rugged mountains and magical sky shows, with auroras regularly appearing in winter.

-Fort McMurray: This town which is located in northern Alberta seems to have earned a place in the hearts of the Northern Lights chasers due to the frequent and bright displays of northern lights there.
+Fort McMurray: This town in northern Alberta seems to have earned a place in the hearts of northern lights chasers due to the frequent and bright displays of the northern lights there.

 Manitoba

-Churchill: It may be polar bear and beluga whale season in Churchill but adding to the towns fame is the breathtaking views of the Northern Lights, especially in winter.
+Churchill: It may be polar bear and beluga whale season in Churchill, but the town’s fame is enhanced by its breathtaking Northern Lights views, especially in winter.

 Quebec

-Mont-Mégantic National Park: Another Dark Sky Preserve, this park is one of the best locations in Eastern Canada to witness the aurora, though less frequent than in the far north.
+Mont-Mégantic National Park: Another Dark Sky Preserve is one of the best locations in Eastern Canada to witness the aurora, though less frequent than in the far north.

 Weather and Viewing Conditions: